Grierson Chair in Communication Studies

 Darin Barney is the author of several scholarly works, including One Nation under Google: Citizenship in the Technological Republic (2007 Hart House Lecture); Communication Technology: The Canadian Democratic Audit (UBC Press: 2005); The Network Society (Polity Press: 2004); and Prometheus Wired: The Hope for Democracy in the Age of Network Technology (University of Chicago Press 2000).
 He is co-editor of several books and journal editions, including “Solarity” a special issue of South Atlantic Quarterly (2021; with Imre Szeman), The Participatory Condition (University of Minnesota: 2016, with Coleman, Ross, Sterne and Tembeck); Community in the Digital Age: Philosophy and Practice (Rowman and Littlefield: 2004 with Andrew Feenberg) and a special issue of Theory & Event on Quebec’s “Maple Spring” (2012; with Brian Massumi and Cayley Sorochan).

 Prof. Barney’s current research, teaching and supervisory interests include: materialist approaches to media and communication; infrastructure; energy; environment; and insurgent political forms.
 His current work includes projects on emerging energy formats, resource infrastructures, energy transition and negative politics.
-He is a member of the Petrocultures Research Group and the After Oil collective, Director of the Grierson Research Group and a Director of the Radical Critical Theory Circle.
+He is a member of the Petrocultures Research Group and the After Oil collective, convenor of the Grierson Research Group and a Director of the Radical Critical Theory Circle.